gloriabenoit/DNAnexus-GWAS/docs/start.md

 ```

 > If multiple people have access and frequently run jobs on the project chosen, we recommend having your own directory like `WKD_<your-name>` in which you will then create the `gwas_tutorial` directory.

+## First job

+If this is your first time using DNAnexus altogether, please go to the following page titled [About jobs](jobs.md).
+It will take you through the the fondamentals of jobs on DNAnexus, and will help you understand how and why the code works.

+If you are already familiar with how DNAnexus jobs work, please skip ahead to the [Input files page](input.md), which will start the GWAS tutorial.